uber-go/zap/README.md

 ## Development Status: Beta
 Ready for adventurous users, but we're planning several breaking changes before releasing version 1.0.
-[This project][v1] tracks our progress toward a stable release.
+[This milestone][v1] tracks our progress toward a stable release.
+The `zap.Logger` API itself won't change much, but constructing and composing loggers will change quite a bit.

 <hr>
 Released under the [MIT License](LICENSE.txt).